ajar/gumshoe/README.md

 Gumshoe
 =======

-Gumshoe is a Chromium extension for discreet password logging.
+Gumshoe is a Chrome extension for discreet password logging.
 It monitors the submission of all forms with a password field and stores any unique login details in a local database.